nrfconnect/sdk-nrf/doc/nrf/ug_matter_device_dcl.rst

 During the :ref:`ug_matter_device_attestation` procedure, the DCL acts as the secure distribution point of the list of active and revoked Product Attestation Authority root certificates.

-The ledger is publicly available at the `Distributed Compliance Ledger website`_.
+The ledger is publicly available at the `Distributed Compliance Ledger website <Distributed Compliance Ledger_>`_.

 .. _ug_matter_device_certification_dcl_definition_roles: